Chilumula Madan Reddy

 Chilumula Madan Reddy is a politician from the Indian state of Telangana.
-He is currently representing the Bharat Rashtra Samithi as an MLA from Narsapur Assembly constituency.
+He belongs to the Indian National Congress and the former MLA of Narsapur Assembly constituency.

 Early life and education

 Madan Reddy was born on 1 January 1951 to Manikya Reddy and Lalithamma in Kaudipalli village of Kaudipalli mandal, Medak district, Telangana state.
 He completed his B.Com graduation in 1971 from Badruka College under Osmania University.